Vaghareli Bread/Spicy Bread Snack

 - Heat oil in a frying pan or a wok over medium heat.

 - When it is slightly hot, add the ginger and chilli paste and saute for a few seconds.

-- Add the chilli and turmeric powder and immediately add the cubes of bread.
+- Add the turmeric powder and immediately add the cubes of bread.

 - Add salt and mix well.